helium/HIP/0123-redefining-data-only-onboarding-and-assertion-fees.md

 ## Detailed Explanation

 This HIP will reduce the cost of onboarding a data-only Hotspot from 1,000,000 DC ($10) to 50,000 DC ($0.50).
 The cost of a location assertion will be reduced from 500,000 DC ($5) to 50,000 DC ($0.50).
+SOL fees remain unaffected.

 ## Drawbacks

 The main concern is the potential reduction in DC burn per onboarding or assertion.
-However, the increase in the number of data-only hotspots and assertions might compensate for this reduction by enhancing network coverage and utility.
+However, the increase in the number of data-only Hotspots and assertions might compensate for this reduction by enhancing network coverage and utility.

 ## Rationale and Alternatives